Tony Hawk's Pro Skater 2 (GBA video game): Gameplay

-Tony Hawk's Pro Skater 2 uses an isometric camera perspective.
+The player makes the character (center) perform skateboarding tricks to score points—a signature element of the series—in isometric levels.

-Tony Hawk's Pro Skater 2 is a single-player extreme sports skateboarding video game.
-While controlling the character, the player can perform multiple skateboarding tricks, including ollies, grinds, aerials, kickflips, and more.
+Tony Hawk's Pro Skater 2 is a single-player skateboarding video game.
+While controlling the character, the player can perform multiple skateboarding tricks, including ollies, grinds, aerials, and kickflips.
 Other actions include jumping, braking, crouching, and switching stances.
-The player acquires more points through combining multiple tricks.
-Tony Hawk's Pro Skater 2 features seven levels, which includes five from the console versions of the game, one from the first game, Tony Hawk's Pro Skater, and a secret stage.
-The levels are viewed from an isometric perspective, largely resembling the maps found in the console versions, which are viewed from a behind-the-back camera perspective.
-Multiple levels are based on real-world locations, such as New York and Marseille.
+The player scores more points through combining multiple tricks.
+Tony Hawk's Pro Skater 2 features seven levels, which comprises five from the console versions of the game, one from the first game, and a secret stage.
+The levels are viewed from an isometric perspective instead of behind the player-character's back like in the console versions.
+The levels are based on New York, Philadelphia, and Marseille.
 The game features 13 playable characters, including Tony Hawk, each of whom has their own special technique.
-It also features built-in cheats that allow the player to unlock multiple features, including disabling blood, selecting any level to play, and Spider-Man as a playable character.
+It also allows players to input codes that unlock multiple features, including the ability to play as Spider-Man.

 The game has three different modes of play: career mode, where the player completes tasks to unlock more levels and increase stats with a time limit; single session mode, where the player can skate in any level with the same time limit; and free skate mode, where the time limit is removed.
 Each level has certain tasks to complete in career mode, including finding money and breaking objects.
 There are also objects to collect in each stage, including the letters S-K-A-T-E and video tapes.